hbctraining/DGE_workshop/lessons/DGE_workflow.md

 ***
 **Exercise**

-Determine the normalized counts for your gene of interest, PD1, given the raw counts and size factors calculated by DESeq2:
+Determine the normalized counts for your gene of interest, PD1, given the raw counts and size factors below.

+NOTE: You will need to run the code below to generate the raw counts dataframe (PD1) and the size factor vector (size_factors), then use these objects to determine the normalized counts values:

 ```r